 You may have seen the advertisements in popular magazines or late-night info commercials pushing "gold" 50 State Quarters®.
 They may have had an option to purchase the "premium" Platinum State Quarters.
 They touted them as rare and only available for a limited time.
 They encouraged you to tuck away a set or two for investment.
-A set of four or five quarters usually sold for around fifteen dollars plus shipping and handling.
+Marketing companies usually sell a collection of four or five quarters for around fifteen dollars plus shipping and handling.

-Many people bought these 99.99% gold-plated or platinum-plated quarters believing that someday they will be able to pay for their child's college education or maybe enhance their retirement options.
-Their hopes ran high until they tried to cash in their coin investment for huge sums of money.
+Many people bought these 99.99% pure gold-plated or pure platinum-plated quarters believing that someday they would be able to pay for their child's college education or enhance their retirement options.
+Their hopes ran high until they tried to cash in their coin investment for vast sums of money.

 Those hopes were followed by disappointment when they quickly learned that they were just ordinary quarters plated with a minuscule amount of gold or platinum.
-Although they are plated with pure gold, the plating is usually less than 0.003 of an inch thick.
+Moreover, although they are plated with pure gold, the plating is usually less than 0.003 of an inch thick.

-Serious coin collectors consider these gold-plated coins as "damaged coins" and refused to purchase them.
-If you are lucky, a coin dealer may offer you between thirty cents and fifty cents for the coins.
-Most coin dealers will tell you that they are worth face value and they do not want to buy them.
+Coin dealers consider these gold-plated coins as "damaged coins" and refuse to purchase them.
+If you are lucky, a compassionate coin dealer may offer you thirty and forty cents for the coins.
+However, many coin dealers will tell you that they are worth face value and do not want to buy them.

 Why Do They Make Bad Investments?

-Section 331 of Title 18 of the United States code titled "Mutilation, diminution, and falsification of coins" covers the legality of plating and colorizing coins.
+Section 331 of Title 18 of the United States Code titled "Mutilation, diminution, and falsification of coins" covers the legality of plating and colorized coins.
 This law provides criminal penalties for "Whoever fraudulently alters, defaces, mutilates, impairs, diminishes, falsifies, scales, or lightens any of the coins coined at the mints of the United States."
-The statute continues to focus on the intent of the individual must be fraudulent.
-In other words, if you modify a coin and sell it as a "modified" coin, you're not trying to defraud somebody.
-However, if these marketers tried to sell these as "solid gold" coins when in fact they are only plated, that would be a violation of the law because they are trying to defraud you.
+The statute continues to focus on the individual's intent must be fraudulent.
+In other words, if you transform or change the appearance of a United States coin and disclose it to the buyer when you sell it as a modified or altered coin, you are not trying to deceive or defraud anybody.
+However, if these marketers attempted to sell these as "solid gold" coins when they are only plated, that would violate the law because they are trying to defraud you.